perey/pegl/docs/display.rst

     and is also returned when an attempt to create a :py:class:`Display` instance cannot be matched to an available display.

-    The :py:attr:`~Display.extensions` and :py:attr:`~Display.version`
+    The :py:attr:`~Display.extensions`, :py:attr:`~Display.version`, and
-    properties are valid on this instance, but other properties and methods are not.
+    :py:attr:`~Display.version_string` properties are valid on this instance, but other properties and methods are not.

     .. availability::
         EGL 1.0.
 Getting the :py:attr:`~Display.extensions` property is first